MaxOrtGit/Uncrop-Scripts/README.md

 combine images:
+0. create a project and set frame rate and resolution under File > Project Settings
 1. go to media pool root folder and right click > New Bin and name it ToConvert (case sensitive)
 2. drag all images with the formatted names into the folder
 3. add last image and name it the image number (if it is the 8th image name it "8.png") all files must be named in file explorer